Lee Price: Career

 Price began her military career in 1975 as a private first class in the Alabama National Guard.
-She was commissioned through Officer Candidate School (Alabama Military Academy), and she was then part of the Women's Army Corps.
-Upon its disestablishment in October 1978, she was transferred to the U.S. Army Signal Corps.
+She was commissioned through Officer Candidate School (Alabama Military Academy) in the third class that allowed women.
 She entered active duty in October 1981.
-Price has a Bachelor of Science degree from the University of Alabama at Birmingham and master's degrees from the University of Arizona and the Industrial College of the Armed Forces in Washington, D.C.
+Price has a Bachelor of Science degree from the University of Alabama at Birmingham and master's degrees from the University of Arizona, the University of Alabama, and the Industrial College of the Armed Forces in Washington, D.C.